Lin1ey/old-website/index.md

 <p align="center">
 <img src="/images/me.jpg" align="center" width="200" height="250">
 </p>
 My name is Brian Nguyen and I am a senior in Computer Science at Virginia Tech.
-I'm interested in the field of software development, whether it is web development, app development, or game development.
+I'm open to many fields and willing to explore, but the ones that interest me the most are  software development, web development, and game development.
 <br><br>

-I am most proficent in Java, but I have also used Python, C, C#, and JavaScript.
+I am most proficent in Java and Python, but I have also used C, C#, Scala, and JavaScript.
 I love to combine my skills I've learnt and personal interests for projects I do for both fun and practical use.
 I don't let challenges stop me and I am more than willing to learn whatever I need to complete my goals.

 <h2 align="center" id="projects">Projects</h2>